mbhulin/OrientTutorial/create_db_with_documentAPI.md

 # Create a Graph Database using the Document API
 Since a graph database in OrientDB is a special document database with the special classes V for Vertices and E for Edges you can create a graph database using the document API.
 After having created the database you can then connect to it on the remote server using ``OrientGraphFactory()`` as you saw in the last section.
-The newly created database automatically gets three users, one of them is the admin user with the credentials "admin", "admin".
+The newly created database automatically gets three users.
+One of them is the admin user with the credentials "admin", "admin".

 ```java
 try {